View Dyslexie font | View high contrast

 Promotional Materials and Registration Information

-Ensure that promotional and registration information is available in a variety of formats including electronic format.
+• Ensure that promotional and registration information is accessible and available in a variety of formats including electronic format.

-Ensure that participants are provided with multiple options for registration including phone, email and online.
-Ensure that online forms are accessible.
+• Ensure that participants are provided with multiple options for registration including phone, email and online.
+Ensure that online forms or platforms are accessible.

-Ensure that registration is available at no charge for carers.
-The Companion Card and similar services identifying carers and facilitators should be honoured.
+• Ensure that registration is available at no charge for carers.
+The Companion Card and similar services identifying carers and facilitators and should be honoured.

 Venue